 To enter Joshua Tree National Park, it is $30 per car.
 This will give you 7 days in Joshua Tree.
 Alternatively, you can purchase an annual pass for Joshua Tree for $55.

 However, I highly recommend purchasing an America the Beautiful Pass for $79.99.
-This pass gives you access to over 2,000 US national parks and monuments all for the one-time fee!
+This pass gives you access to over 2,000 US national parks and monuments all for a one-time fee!
 It is so worth the money!

 What to Bring and Wear